SKT799/XRAG-Explainable-RAG-An-agentic-question-answer-engine-with-live-search-and-retrieve/README.md

 ```
 trust = P(entailment) x sigma(reranker score)
+=> this thing is totally my approach to solve the citation issue mathematically
 ```

 The case that matters most is high relevance with low entailment.
-The page is on-topic, looks completely legitimate, and still doesn't support the sentence.
+The page is on-topic, looks completely legitimate and still doesn't support the sentence.
 That's textbook hallucination — and it's exactly the kind of miss a "here are your top sources" UI quietly papers over.

 | Cited page says it? | Was it relevant? | Flag |
 |:---:|:---:|:---|